 The series was distributed in the US (but not published, it seems) by Scribner and Welford (before 1871), Macmillan (after 1871), and Harcourt Brace (after the mid-1920s).

 The copy of Coleridge’s Table Talk and Omniana was first issued in Bohn’s Popular Library in 1923.
 This is the 94th title in the series.
-There were either one or two additional titles issued in the series.
-One online library catalog (here) lists the Select Letters of Jonathan Swift (370 pages, ed.
-W.D.
-Taylor) as #96 in the series.
-No other source I can find indicates that this title is #96, or if it is, what title #95 might be.
-See a list of titles in the series at the end of this entry.
+There were two additional titles issued in the series.
+See a full list of titles in the series at the end of this entry.

 A few variations on the jacket design below can be found on Bohn’s Popular Library titles over its nearly 20-year existence.
 The jacket design is common to all titles in the series.
 The series name, series number, title, cost (2s. net) and publisher is on the jacket spine.
 The front of the jacket is framed and contains the series name, serial number, title, author, publisher colophon, and publisher.
 The front jacket flap lists the first 49 titles in the series.

 The back of the jacket promotes Bohn’s Libraries – the collective term used for the various series issued by Bohn and subsequently Bell & Sons.
 “First in 1847.
 Foremost To-Day” is the catch-phrase.
 Several reviews of the Popular Library series follow.
 The rear jacket flap lists volumes 50-94 in the series.